derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 A non-interactive animation hitting 60fps undoubtedly looks smooth, but it is just that, *non-interactive*.
 How do we account for this desired interactive quality?

 The answer is quite simple actually.
-Depending on the runtime, or more specifically, the program that is responsible for converting the compilation process result to a realtime interactive interface.
+The runtime, or more specifically, the program responsible for converting compiled code to a realtime interactive interface, does it for us.
+We must need to grasp how it works so we can code our own interactivity.
+JavaScript in a web browser uses an *event loop*.

-Each programming language has its specific approach, but JavaScript within a web browser has a common and specific one.

-Thankfully, the programming language we are programming in has us covered, namely JavaScript.

 - host environment
 - stack > web api (async thread work) > task queue > event loop > stack